N0MTU/UnityScripts/README.md

 # UnityScripts
-A few C# scripts for interacting with Unity that are useful to me
+A few C# and other miscellaneous scripts for interacting with Unity that are useful to me